-The Named Executive Officers were granted options under the 2002 SOP entitling them to purchase 40,568 shares in the aggregate at a purchase price of \$48.14 per share.
+In 2003, the Named Executive Officers were granted options under the 2002 SOP entitling them to purchase 43,326 shares in the aggregate at a purchase price of \$51.24 per share.
 The number and terms of existing options are not considered in determining new stock option grants.